Agoric/documentation/main/javascript-modifications/ses-guide.md

 powerfulCompartment.globalThis.Date = Date;
 ```

-When a new `Compartment` object is created, you must decide if it supports object-capability security.
+When you create a new `Compartment` object, you must decide if it supports OCaps security.
 If it does, run `harden(compartment.globalThis)` on it before loading any untrusted code into it.

 A single compartment can run a JavaScript program in the locked-down SES environment.